agsb/f2u/README.md

 **"this is a work in progress, not completed"**

-For now:

-  10/06/2021, Still no operational

-    The basic functional words are done, as minimal set for parse, find, evaluate, number, create, does;

-    Controls
-    a)  testing top of stack:

-      *standart implementation for*
-      (if ... else ... then ...), forward jumps, (1)
-      (begin ... again), inconditional backward jump, (2) (begin ... until), conditional backward jump, (2)

-      *non-standart implementation for*
-      (while ... repeat), conditional forward jump and inconditional backward jump, (3) (while ... again), maybe ?
-      att: *repeat jumps to while*, both independent of begin.

-    b) testing values on return stack *not for now* (why not variables I, J, K ?
-I dont like using return stack for loops) (do ... leave ... loop), counter backward jump, test at loop (for ... next), counter backward jump, test at for

-  12/05/2021,  Still no operational

-    Start basic assembler for parse, find, evaluate, number, create, does;
-    Defined specific functions for flash memory.
-All changes at dictionary are done in a buffer sram.
-    Created routines, a *flash* for init the buffer, from flash page of HERE, and a *flush* for copy to flash update

-  08/04/2021, resumes from 2020

-    The inner interpreter is done and is very small and effcient;

-    The primitive words are done, as minimal set from forth plus some extras;

-    But I'm at easter egg of forth:
-      I have sources of words as ": word ~~~ ;" and I need a forth done to compile or I have sources of words compiled with some forth and need use same forth engine;

-    Then sectorforth (https://github.com/cesarblum/sectorforth) comes to simplifly all, and I restart again.

-    The optiboot v8.0 could do program flash memory, as do_spm, so will use it as boot loader.

-take a look at Notes.md
+take a look at changes.md

 # Introduction

 *In the chat session Chuck was asked, "How did you come to the conclusion that Forth was too complex, and that sourceless programming was your next move?"
 His reply was, "Maybe by reading the Forth Standard."
-[Moore, 2002] http://www.ultratechnology.com/levels.htm*
+[Moore, 2002] <http://www.ultratechnology.com/levels.htm>*

 Forth is language based in thread code, with a dictionary of words as named routines and two stacks for arguments.

 The dictionary have two types of words, those called primitives, ad natives ad leaves, which are coded in specific CPU or MCU instructions, and those called compounds, ad twigs, which are sequences of references to words.

 I want a forth with:

   1) a minimal inner interpreter and primitives words (system, uart, interrupts, stacks, math, moves) dependent of a MCU family;

-  2) all compound words independent of any specific MCU family, like a imutable list with rellocable references without any code inline.
+  2) all compound words independent of any specific MCU family, like a imutable list with rellocable references without any assembler specifc code inline.

 # Size or Speed ?